fuzzywalrus/website-for-fileserving/Readme.md

 Share files with your friends and family!
 This simple PHP application lets you create your own personal file-sharing website using your Synology NAS (or any web server with PHP support).
 Create a private file server that's easy to use and (fairly) secure.
 Run the HTTP server from a Raspberry Pi to metal gap your NAS.

+This allows Synology-like File Station on any NAS, and allows for more customized experience and less exposed solution for Synology users.
+Host your HTTP server on a separate computer or virtual machine or however you like.

 ![screenshot](https://i.imgur.com/SPCMAOc.png)

 I wrote this so I could create a private web server to share files with a few friends and family members.
 If you have FiOS then you're certainly capable of hosting your own accessible-over-http file server.